klmorr/klm-aws-pkr-amz2/readme.md

 Builds are triggered by commits to the main branch with a commit message of 'build'

-AWS authentication requires setting up an OIDC provider with a trust to github
+AWS authentication requires setting up an OIDC provider with a trust to github with the role arn added as AWS_OIDC_ROLE in the github repo secrets

 To execute build of an empty commit